Sure, there are lots of fancy (and expensive) ways to make coffee. But did you know that you can make great coffee with your drip coffee maker?

 Keep reading: How to Make Coffee Taste Good (5 Brew Tips)

-With a drip coffee maker, you’re not going to get the same full-flavored cup of coffee that you would from another method like the French press.
+With a drip coffee maker, you won’t get the same full-flavored cup of coffee from another method like the French press.
 Still, it’s inexpensive, easy to use, and it delivers a quick caffeine fix.

-If your primary goal for coffee making is getting your daily dose of caffeine to carry you throughout the day, then the drip coffee maker is a great choice.
+If your primary coffee-making goal is getting your daily dose of caffeine to carry you throughout the day, then the drip coffee maker is a great choice.

 How did your coffee turn out?
 Have a tip to share?
 Or maybe a question about making great-tasting drip coffee?
 Join me below!